ccnmtl/case-consortium/content/case/case_51.md

 "teaching_note": "Voice of San Diego Teaching Note.pdf" "teaser": ""
 "thumb": ""
 "title": "Not for Profit?
-The <i>Voice of San Diego</i> Experiment" "title_color": "#c21818"
+The &lt;i&gt;Voice of San Diego&lt;/i&gt; Experiment" "title_color": "#c21818"
 ---
 <div style="float: right; padding: 10px;"><img src="/casestudy/files/photos/417/abstract.jpg" /></div><p><em>CSJ-10-0025.0</em><br /><span>This case takes a close look at an effort to launch a news outlet, <em>Voice of San Diego</em>, based on a model much lauded in theory, but little tested in practice&mdash;a nonprofit, online news organization. </span><span>Students will learn about the pros and cons of nonprofit news. </span><span>They will also get an in-person glimpse into the complexities of being a journalism entrepreneur.</span></p><p>Epilogue, Teaching Note</p><p><strong>Topics: </strong>media business; newsroom management</p>